plnsc/making-mirrors/README.md

 3. **Artifacts**:

    This will pull the repositories to a default `~/Code/mirrors` folder.
-See [Directory structured](#directory-structure) for more information about it.
+See [Directory structure](#directory-structure) for more information about it.

 ### Install with Nix